oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Usage of Extension at Vulnerabilities Level
 <usage-of-extension-at-vulnerabilities-level>
-For each item `$.vulnerabilities` it MUST be tested that the element `x_extensions` does not exist.
+For each item `$.vulnerabilities` it SHALL be tested that the element `x_extensions` does not exist.

 The relevant path for this test is: